g-obare13/g-obare13/README.md

 Am highly experienced in product design using tools like Figma, Adobe XD and Illustrator.
 The extensive portfolio can be found via
 [Dribbble Portfolio](https://dribbble.com/Obare13) and [Behance Portfolio](https://behance.net/Obare13)

-My other account is [Codedruid13](https://github.com/codedruid13) but I lost access to the account.

 - 🔭 I’m working as a Software Engineer contributing to frontend and awesome product design.
 - 🌱 Exploring Human Centered Design and Interaction.